JPALTROW/PhysicsFinal/README.md

 # WHAT DO YOU DO TO GET IT TO DO
 Upon running the program you should see a blank screen, and some text and sliders at the bottom. \
-This should (from left to right) allow you to:
+This should (from left to right & top to bottom) allow you to:
 * Select the ball whose mass you would like to edit (drop down menu)
 * Select the mass of the ball chosen above (slider)
 * Select the number of balls in the chain (slider)